Economics (with Foundation Year)

 - We have a strong track record of securing placements with banks like Lloyds and with the Government Economic Service (for example HM Treasury).

 Why study economics?

-Economics is all around us, and studying it is essential to understanding the world we live and work in.
+Economic issues are an ever-present factor in our lives and studying them is essential to understanding the world we live and work in.

-As an economics graduate, you'll enjoy some of the best job prospects and high earnings across several career paths.
+As an economics graduate, you will enjoy some of the best job prospects and the highest earnings across several career paths.

 Why UWE Bristol?